gerryatsxf/gioconda-reconstruction/README.md

 $ pip install numpy matplotlib scikit-image jupyter
 ```

+### Directory structure
+- assets: contains the used images as .png files.
+- tools: contains modules and classes that work together to achieve the final result.

 ## Author

 * **Gerardo Mijares** - [lapsusdev](https://lapsusdev.com)

-**Directory structure**
-- assets: contains the used images as .png files.
-- tools: contains modules and classes that work together to achieve the final result.
+## About

 **About Genetic Algorithms**